zowe/zowe.github.io/security.md

     <span style="display:none"> (NIST-SSF: #REF: SSDF:RV.2.1)</span>
 -->

-* Any issue reported or reported by external reporters or identified by internal testing or code review, must be analyzed/assessed/triaged within the security workgroup.<br/>
+* Any issue reported by external reporters or identified by internal testing or code review, is analyzed/assessed/triaged within the security workgroup.<br/>
 * The issues' assessment outcome is the value of the risk severity measured by the combination of exploitability and impact of the issue on the respective components and the whole Zowe system.
-The exploitability must be carefully investigated taking into account the component specific usage of the vulnerable code.
+The exploitability is be carefully investigated taking into account the component's specific usage of the vulnerable code.
 The severity can be one of the:

     * Critical (C) - An event that, if it occurred, would cause program failure (inability to achieve minimum acceptable requirements).
     * Serious (S) - An event that, if it occurred, would cause major cost and schedule increases.
 Secondary requirements may not be achieved.